 An unusual annual plant with edible fruit.
 Flowers are long white-yellowish and mottled with purple, they are almost orchid-like, with long curving beaks.
 The seedpods can be picked young and pickled (like okra and cucumbers), the pods are 1″ thick and 4-6″ long and are also great in dried flower arrangements.
 Leaves are 4-12″ wide, large, rounded leaves with a slight point on the tip.
-A very bold & striking foliage plant.
+A very bold and striking foliage plant.

 Header Photo: Mervin Wallace

 At the range map link above, zoom in for county-level data

 Check out the Grow Native!
 Committee’s Top Ten picks of native plants for a particular purpose.

 Picked out your plants?
 View our Resource Guide of garden centers, seed sources, landscapers, education resources, and more!